-Current student (first or second year) at Columbia University’s School of International and Public Affairs
+Current student at Columbia University’s School of International and Public Affairs (for Executive Board positions)

 Dedicate at least five hours to the Journal every week, with longer hours the closer we get to publication

-You will guide the development of the Journal's Spring/Summer issue from conception, through the editing and publication phases.
-You will provide input on what theme you think the issue should focus on, and will work closely with the Editor in Chief and Managing Editor for Print to make sure that the quality and profile of solicited articles is appropriate for the issue.
-During the editorial process, you will cultivate and maintain relationships with contributing authors, provide stylistic and grammatical editorial feedback when required, and research and contact potential peer reviewers.
-Senior Editors must be familiar with the Journal's style guide and the structure of previous issues.
+Senior Editors guide the development of a Journal of International Affairs issue through the editing and publication phases.
+Reporting to the Managing Editor for Print, Senior Editors provide input on the framing and flow of the issue, and work closely with the rest of the Print team—the Managing Editor for Print and Assistant Editors—to ensure the quality and profile of solicited articles.
+Senior Editors also cultivate and maintain relationships with contributing authors, provide stylistic and grammatical feedback when required, and research and contact peer reviewers.

 Familiarity with the Chicago Manual of Style and the structure of previous issues is a must.
 Senior Editors are also expected to be comfortable with academic language and argumentation.
 An ideal applicant has prior editing and/or academic writing experience.